About AfricaFood

 • The majority of Africa’s population is young, many with entrepreneurial ambitions.
 This opportunity can provide a relevant starting point for many new startups, and at the same time, return the creation of the future into the hands of the people of Africa.

 The opportunity for local entrepreneurs is simply unprecedented, and it spans multiple tracks.
-Here are some examples:

 • Infrastructure: adequate roads, ports, water, and power are needed to produce and distribute goods.
 Drone technology is one vehicle to bridge that gap in current infrastructure similar to what has been demonstrated as successful in the shift from landlines to GSM.